 Kresge Law Library

-Law Library Guide 2014-15
+Law Library Guide 2015-16

 elcome to Notre Dame Law School's Kresge Library.
 This library guide will inform you about the library's services, policies, and physical layout.
 If you have other questions, please ask the staff for assistance.
 The staff is here to help you.

 The primary mission of the Kresge Law Library is to provide the necessary scholarly foundation for legal research and to provide space for independent and collaborative study for Notre Dame Law School faculty and students.
-The law library supports the curricular and scholarly interests of the Law School by acquiring and providing access to print and electronic resources, and by offering formal and informal guidance in their use.
+The law library supports the curricular and scholarly interests of the Law School by acquiring and providing access to electronic and print resources, and by offering formal and informal guidance in their use.
 Secondarily, the law library supports the legal research requirements of the larger University community.

 The library occupies four floors.
 Enter through the main entrance adjacent to the north end of Eck Commons.
 (Eck Commons is the bridge connecting Biolchini Hall of Law and Eck Hall of Law.)

-The library provides access to a wide variety of electronic and print resources.
-It seats 550 people, 152 at individual study carrels.
-Nine professional librarians, nine support staff, and numerous student assistants comprise the library staff.
+The library seats 550 people, 152 at individual study carrels.
+Five professional librarians, eight support staff, and numerous student assistants comprise the library staff.

 Website law.nd.edu/library

 Hours

 Circulation Desk

+Monday-Thursday

-Monday-Thursday 8:00 a.m9:00 p.m
+8:00 a.m.-9:00 p.m

+Friday

-Friday 8:00 a.m6:00 p.m.
+8:00 a.m.-6:00 p.m.

 Saturday Noon-6:00 p.m.

 Sunday Noon-9:00 p.m.

-Research/Reference Assistance

-Monday-Friday 9:00 a.m5:00 p.m.
+Research/Reference Assistance Monday-Friday 9:00 a.m.-5:00 p.m.

-Saturday and Sunday Closed

-Non-Law School Users

-Monday-Friday 8:00 a.m5:00 p.m.

-Monday-Friday 8:00 a.m.-5:00 Saturday and Sunday Closed